-Well, this massive yet exact cut comparison of Garmin v/s Lowrance will remove all your doubts at ease.
+Well, this comparison between Garmin v/s Lowrance will remove all your doubts at ease.
 By the end of this comparison, you could surely make up your mind for the best fish finder brand.

 We will provide you with the comparison table of both brands with their best fish finders in general and unique features with differentiation.
 Keeping in mind certain specifications, we are sure that you will find a fish finder suitable for you as per your requirements and budget-friendly.

 - 4 Some incredible Garmin Fish finder that you must look through

 - 5 The best Lowrance fishfinder one should definitely consider

 Let’s begin with Garmin!!

 Garmin is a US-based, well-reputed, and established company, founded in 1989 by Gary Burrel and Min Kao.
 They served the US army as their first-ever customer with the delivery of GPS units, which Garmin integrated innovatively with the fish finders too.
 GPS technology became a critical defining technology of Garmin and innovated the best GPS fish finders.